Fuero: Relations with the crown and rise of absolutism

 Ferdinand II of Aragon conquered and annexed Navarre between 1512 and 1528 (up to the Pyrenees).
 In order to gain Navarrese loyalty, the Spanish Crown represented by the Aragonese Fernando upheld the kingdom's specific laws (fueros) allowing the region to continue to function under its historic laws, while Lower Navarre remained independent, but increasingly tied to France, a process completed after King Henry III of Navarre and IV of France died.
-Louis XIII of France failed to respect his father's will to keep Navarre and France separate.
+Louis XIII failed to respect his father's will to keep Navarre and France separate.
 All specific relevant legal provisions and institutions (Parliament, Courts of Justice, etc.) were devalued in 1620–1624, and critical powers transferred to the French Crown.

 Since the high Middle Ages, many Basques had been born into the hidalgo nobility.
 The Basques had no uniform legal corpus of laws, which varied between valleys and seigneuries.
 Early on (14th century) all Gipuzkoans were granted noble status, several Navarrese valleys (Salazar, Roncal, Baztan, etc.) followed suit, and Biscaynes saw their universal nobility confirmed in 1525. Álava's distribution of nobility was patchy but less widespread, since the Basque specific nobility only took hold in northern areas (Ayala, etc.).
 Biscaynes, as nobles, were theoretically excluded from torture and from the need to serve in the Spanish army, unless called for the defence of their own territory (Don Quixote's character, Sancho Panza, remarked humorously that writing and reading and being Biscayne was enough to be secretary to the emperor).
 Other Basque regions had similar provisions.

+The reach of the fuero was not limited by the territory.

+Biscayans in other parts of the Crown of Castile had extraterritoriality.

+They could take the appellations in cases involving them to the Sala de Vizcaya ("Biscay Hall") at the top court of Castile, the Chancillería de Valladolid ("Court of last resort (lit. '"chancery') of Valladolid").